j0ntsang/resume/README.md

 - Lead frontend developer and designer for a no-code analytics dashboard integrated with Google Sheets
 - Spearheaded improvements in application accessibility, performance, and security
-- Refactored the UI codebase into a reusable component library, doubling feature development speed
+- Refactored the existing User Interface codebase into a reusable component library, doubling feature development speed

 ---